ultraq/lesscss-filter/README.md

 Installation
 ------------

-1. Download a copy of of the pre-compiled JAR from [my website](http://www.ultraq.net.nz/downloads/projects/LessCSS Filter 1.0.zip) or build the project from the source code here on GitHub.
+1. Download a copy of of the pre-compiled JAR from [the Downloads section](lesscss-filter/downloads) or build the project from the source code here on GitHub.
 2. Place the JAR in the `WEB-INF/lib` directory of your web application.